poneoneo/Alibaba-CLI-Scraper/README.md

 ### Available Commands:

 **Need Help?**  run  any commands followed by `--help` for detailed informations about its usage and options.
-For example: `python -m aba_cli_scrapper run-scrapper --help`
+For example: `aba scraper --help`

 <div align="center">
   <p>